 At times, the most beneficial lessons in life arise through experiencing them firsthand; yet the wisdom we are able to discover from those who’ve walked a similar road before us is priceless.
-If you are providing care for someone you care about with dementia and feeling a bit overwhelmed in this uncharted territory, the recommendations from one of the best home health agencies in Sacramento might help:
+If you are providing care for someone you care about with dementia and feeling a bit overwhelmed in this uncharted territory, these recommendations might help dementia caregivers:

 - A brief break often makes all the difference.
 Whenever your senior loved one is struggling with complicated feelings, such as fear or anger, it is a good idea to pause whatever activity or task she is taking part in, and allow the chance for a break.
 Change the environment by moving into a different room or outside the house if weather permits, play some favorite music, browse a scrapbook, or point out different birds and flowers.
 When peace is restored, you can attempt the task once again, often with much better results.